troglobit/inadyn/README.md

 slow to respond, to this end Inadyn now supports overriding this server with a custom one, like for custom DDNS provider, or even a custom command.
 See the man pages, or the below section, for more information.

+Some providers require using a specific browser to send updates, this can be worked around using the `user-agent = STRING` setting, as shown above.
+It is available both on a global and on a per-provider level.

 **NOTE:** In a multi-user server setup, make sure to chmod your `.conf` to 600 (read-write only by you/root) to protect against other users